Pocket Jacks – Tips for Beginners and Scared Players

 Consider the information first

 Context is extremely important in poker.
-Rather than thinking “I’ve got pocket jacks, I’m doing X”, consider who is raising, what position, how many big blinds etc. You don’t need to rush to judgement.
+Rather than thinking “I’ve got pocket jacks, I’m doing X”, consider who is raising, what position, how effective stack sizes.
+You don’t need to rush to judgement.
 Take your time and consider the facts before making a rash decision.

 Don’t worry about folding

-If a dreaded over-card comes and you’re facing lots of aggression or been check raised, don’t be scared to fold.
+If a dreaded over-card comes and you’re facing lots of aggression or have been check raised, don’t be scared to fold.
 You are the only one that knows your cards.
-By the same token, if you’ve 3 bet a tight player and he’s jammed a deep stack, don’t be scared to fold just because you have a relatively big pair.
+If you’ve 3 bet a tight player and he’s jammed a deep stack, don’t be scared to fold just because you have a relatively big pair.